RTEMS/rtems-docs/c-user/task/directives.rst

 .. rubric:: PARAMETERS:

 ``ticks``
-    This parameter is the interval in :term:`clock ticks <clock tick>` to delay the task or :c:macro:`RTEMS_YIELD_PROCESSOR` to yield the processor.
+    This parameter is the count of :term:`clock ticks <clock tick>` to delay the task or :c:macro:`RTEMS_YIELD_PROCESSOR` to yield the processor.

 .. rubric:: DESCRIPTION:

-This directive blocks the calling task for the specified ``ticks`` of clock ticks if the value is not equal to :c:macro:`RTEMS_YIELD_PROCESSOR`.
-When the requested interval has elapsed, the task is made ready.
-The clock tick directives automatically updates the delay period.
+This directive blocks the calling task for the specified ``ticks`` count of clock ticks if the value is not equal to :c:macro:`RTEMS_YIELD_PROCESSOR`.
+When the requested count of ticks have occurred, the task is made ready.
+The clock tick directives automatically update the delay period.
 The calling task may give up the processor and remain in the ready state by specifying a value of :c:macro:`RTEMS_YIELD_PROCESSOR` in ``ticks``.

 .. rubric:: RETURN VALUES: